The Design (professional wrestling): Tag Team Champions

 On January 8, 2022, at Hard To Kill, VBD teamed with The Good Brothers to take on Eddie Edwards, Rich Swann, Willie Mack, Heath and Rhino in a 10-man Hardcore War match in a losing effort.
 In February, they continued their partnership with The Good Brothers during their feud with Bullet Club (Jay White and the Guerillas of Destiny (Tama Tonga and Tanga Loa)), attacking them from behind after a match.
 At No Surrender, Young lost to White in a match of faction leaders.
 On March 5, at Sacrifice, VBD defeated The Good Brothers to win the Impact World Tag Team Championship for the second time.
 At Rebellion, they successfully retained the tag titles in an Eight-Team Elimination Challenge.
 On May 7, at Under Siege, VBD lost the titles to The Briscoes (Jay Briscoe and Mark Briscoe).
 On the May 12 episode of Impact!, Young won a Gauntlet for the Gold to get an Impact World Championship match against Josh Alexander at Slammiversary.
 At the event, Young failed to defeat Alexander for the title.
 On July 1, at Against All Odds, Doering fought Alexander for the title in a losing effort, thus ending Doering's undefeated streak in Impact Wrestling.

-During the October 22 Impact tapings, Kon and Alan Angels joined the team.
+In September, Doering would go on hiatus from professional wrestling after his brain cancer returned.
+On the November 3 episode of Impact!, Angels and Kon joined the stable.

-Deaner's takeover
+Deaner's takeover and dissolution

-On the December 1 episode of Impact, Deaner defeated Young in a cinematic prison fight (where it was implied Deaner stabbed him with a shiv) after Young convinced him to do it when Deaner hesitated, thus becoming the new leader of the group.
+On the December 1 episode of Impact, Deaner defeated Young in a cinematic prison fight (where it was implied Deaner stabbed him with a shiv) after Young convinced him to do it when Deaner hesitated, thus becoming the new leader of the group (in reality, he departed the company upon the expiry of his contract).
 The following week, Deaner, Kon, and Angels renamed their group The Design.

 After spending the bulk of December feuding with the group, on the January 12, 2023 episode of Impact, Sami Callihan decided to join The Design, having Deaner shave his head as initiation and being renamed simply as Callihan.
+On April 16, 2023 at Rebellion, Callihan turned on The Design by hitting Deaner with a baseball bat.

+On February 1, 2024, Deaner officially dissolved The Design, stating that it was his attempt to resurrect VBD, but no matter what he did, he couldn't bring it back to life.
+He lost a match to PCO and was attacked by Kon right after.